 Have you thought about adding a digital course to your business?

 There are, admittedly, more and more online course platforms on the market.
 If you’re just getting started, you can use Thinkific’s free tier or you can dive into something a bit more professional but higher priced like Kajabi.
 Both of these provide an out-of-the-box solution but live on Thinkific or Kajabi, not your own website.
-They also tend to require you pay a monthly fee to host your course, meaning you can be spending money even when you’re not bringing it in.
+They also tend to require you pay a monthly fee to host your course, meaning you can be continually spending money even when you’re not bringing it in.

 Can you add a digital course straight into your website and not pay on-going membership fees?